ys7yoo/arduino-lab/lab1/README.md

 ```
 Q. How to install Arduino IDE?
 Q. What is "port?"
 How many ports does Arduino Uno have?
 Q. How to blink the LED?
+Explain how to send signals to the port using an example code.
 ```

 ## Exercise